Lgomes-GvizStudio/AI_Mod_Assistant/readme.md

 -----------------------------Tunning and Extras---------------------------------
 Lamma3.cyberpunk2077modAssistantFile is the modelfile for ollama  to create the AI assitant model.
 Can be edit for better performance , specify the usecase or even to assist in another task.
+Edit and Compile Link_Extraction to extract links of a page and build your own Data for the AI assitant model .
 More info at https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-3/#model-card
 --------------------------------------------------------------------------------
 By Lgomes_GvizStudio